JackCooper666/learning-note/ubuntu/conda/install/conda install and uninstall.md

-# Install Anaconda on Ubuntu
+# Install conda on Ubuntu by Anaconda installe

 The steps to install the Anaconda distribution on the Ubuntu system are explained in detail below: